Kinesiology Graduate Programs near Atlanta

 ~Dr. Samuel Hetz MSc, MD, CCFP Click to Tweet

-In exercise science graduate programs, you could have the chance to take some of the following courses.
+In kinesiology graduate programs, you could have the chance to take some of the following courses.

 Masters programs in kinesiology encourage students to practically apply their exercise science abilities.
 This could mean conducting stress tests, performing motion captures, or creating mock fitness plans.
 Whereas a bachelors program may have provided necessary academic groundwork, a masters program is where that knowledge turns into action.